Commensality in the age or autonomy

 - Lecturer: Professor Claude Fischler

-- Organizer: Institutionen för kostvetenskap och The Commensality Research Network, UU
+- Organiser: Institutionen för kostvetenskap och The Commensality Research Network, UU

 - Contact person: Agneta Yngve